 After-Life of Phenomenology Research Workshop

-In the fourth year of the After-life of Phenomenology workshop, we will primarily consider how phenomenology has allowed us to revisit the work of philosophers who pre-dated phenomenology, and to reinterpret their thought in light of phenomenology.
+The After-life of Phenomenology workshop considers how phenomenology has allowed us to revisit the work of philosophers who pre-dated phenomenology, and to reinterpret their thought in light of phenomenology.
 Some of the major thinkers that phenomenology has allowed us to reconsider can helpfully be divided into two groups: German Idealists, who sought to discover the universal conditions of human understanding, and Psychologists, who focused on the first-personal experience of humans.
 Since phenomenology attempts to unite these two strands of thought – that is, it attempts to access universal conditions by inquiring into first-personal experience – idealists and psychologists have been both appropriated and critiqued by the phenomenological tradition.
-We will inquire into this ‘after-life’ of phenomenology in three parts.
-First, we will consider the relationship between phenomenology and German Idealism, focusing especially on the appropriation of Immanuel Kant’s thought by Martin Heidegger.
-Second, we will inquire into the actual dialogue that occurred between phenomenologists and Neo-Kantians like Ernst Cassirer.
-Finally, we will consider the relationship between phenomenology and psychologists like Wilhelm Dilthey.
+We inquire into this ‘after-life’ of phenomenology in three parts.
+First, we consider the relationship between phenomenology and German Idealism, focusing especially on the appropriation of Immanuel Kant’s thought by Martin Heidegger.
+Second, we inquire into the actual dialogue that occurred between phenomenologists and Neo-Kantians like Ernst Cassirer.
+Finally, we consider the relationship between phenomenology and psychologists like Wilhelm Dilthey.